 Other Part-Time Positions:

 There are other work opportunities available!
 Student Employment maintains an online job board of on-campus positions that do not require work-study and off-campus positions in the greater DU and Denver area.
 These positions are available to all students, regardless of financial need or work-study eligibility.
-Pay rates range from $10-$20+ per hour, and there are wide array of positions available.
 Access the job board listings through the Student Employment website.